 - 3 cans (4 ounces each) mushroom stems and pieces, drained

 - 1/2 cup butter, melted

 - 1 cup uncooked wild rice

 - In a 3-qt. slow cooker, combine all ingredients.
-Cover and cook on low for 3-4 hours or until rice is tender.
-Yield: 16 servings.
+Cover and cook on low until rice is tender, 3-4 hours.